 We can draw on the think-tank’s expertise and network, offering a unique and affordable collaboration.

 Our recent project for the regional government of Valencia gave us the freedom to imagine three core infrastructures for the urban centres of the region.
-The product of our work there will be publicly available in early 2020.
+The product of our work there can be found at the link below

 From SME logistics to care spaces to locally-embedded innovation hubs